Frequently asked questions

 Why ErgoFinger® is a disposable product instead of being reusable and autoclavable?

-The reason why ErgoFinger® is a disposable, single-use product is to eliminate the likelihood of cross-contamination between patients.
-The design of ErgoFinger® with its small curved tubes might inhibit the cleaning agents from killing micro-organisms meaning the device might not become adequately decontaminated in the cleaning and disinfection process as required and thus the transition of the infections could happen.
+The design of ErgoFinger® with its small, curved tubes might inhibit the cleaning agents from killing micro-organisms meaning the device might not become adequately decontaminated in the cleaning and disinfection process as required.
+Thus the transition of the infections could happen.
+This is why we, as the medical device manufacturer of the ErgoFinger®, cannot allow reprocessing and reusing it.

 How to determine a suitable ErgoFinger® size?